pepa65/e2crypt/README.md

 ext4 filesystems.
 From `e2fsprogs` version 1.43 (released May 2016) onwards,
 a new tool called `e4crypt` is added to make use of the ext4 encryption facilities, but its semantics make it hard to use and it is not user-friendly.
+(GRUB cannot read an ext4 filesystem that has the `encrypt` option set.
+But in general this option doesn't seem necessary to be set for *e2crypt*.)

 ## Usage
 ```console